Information Law and Policy Centre

 The work for the Centre is led by its Academic Director, Dr Nóra Ni Loideain.

-The ILPC’s 8th Annual Conference will explore the impact of policymaking on systems concerning human-data interaction, automated and self-learning systems, including generative AI, that are increasingly used across society.
+The ILPC’s 9th Annual Conference will explore the risk and rights-based approaches to the regulation of AI-based systems, including generative AI, that are increasingly used across society.
 Particularly the implications of these systems for the rights and responsibilities of individuals and organisations.
-All panels will address the development and future of these developments for regulation, policymaking, and governance within the UK, Europe, and internationally.
+All panels will address the development and future of these approaches for policymaking and governance within the United Kingdom, Europe, and internationally.

-The ILPC Annual Conference will also include the ILPC Annual Lecture 2023 and we are delighted to announce that Robert Spano , former President of the European Court of Human Rights, will be delivering this year’s Annual Lecture.
+The ILPC Annual Conference will also include the ILPC Annual Lecture 2024, and we are delighted to announce that this will be delivered by world-leading scholar danah boyd.

-Attendance (in person and online) is free thanks to the support of the School of Advanced Studies (SAS) and our sponsors, although registration is required as places are limited.
-Details about how to join the virtual event (Friday, 24 November) will be circulated via email to registered attendees closer to the event date.
+Attendance (in person and online) will be free thanks to the support of our sponsors, although registration is required as places are limited.

 Blog